Chart Color Schemes

 Residential development activity is slightly higher than average within Crows Nest - Waverton when compared nationally

-Crows Nest-Waverton has seen approximately 81 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, around 406 homes were approved, with an additional 12 approved in FY26 to date.
-Despite a recent population decline, new supply appears to have kept pace with demand, providing ample choice for buyers.
+Crows Nest-Waverton has seen approximately 81 new homes approved annually over the past five financial years from FY21 to FY25.
+In total, 406 homes were approved during this period, with an additional 15 approved so far in FY26.
+Despite a declining population in recent years, the new supply appears to have kept pace with demand, providing buyers with good choices.

-The average construction cost value of new properties is $895,000, indicating a focus on the premium market by developers.
-In FY26, commercial approvals totaled $385.7 million, suggesting strong local business investment.
-Compared to Greater Sydney, Crows Nest-Waverton has 109% more building activity per capita.
-The majority of new developments consist of medium and high-density housing (99%), with only 1% being detached houses.
-This trend caters to affordable entry pathways for downsizers, investors, and first-time buyers, reflecting a highly mature market with around 819 people per dwelling approval.
+The average construction cost value of new properties is $773,000, indicating that developers are focusing on the premium market with high-end developments.
+This financial year has seen $385.7 million in commercial approvals registered, suggesting robust local business investment.
+Compared to Greater Sydney, Crows Nest-Waverton has 109% more building activity per person, offering buyers greater choice.
+The new building activity is predominantly medium and high-density housing (99%), with only 1% being detached houses.
+This skew towards compact living offers affordable entry pathways, attracting downsizers, investors, and first-time purchasers.

 Frequently Asked Questions - Development